 So, if you drive in for an oil-related warranty repair to a regular maintenance, you'd have to show that you changed the oil at the right mileage intervals and used the proper engine oil.
-Now, how do you maintain these records?
+Now, how to prove oil change for warranty?

 That is a great concept, and you should consider using it for all future oil changes while the manufacturer's guarantee still covers the vehicle.

 Make sure you save the receipt for the oils and filters you purchased (if you were the one doing your changes).
 Most of the time, there is no requirement that you submit documentation for oil changes if the issue with your automobile is not oil-related.

 While oil changes are a must for every gas-powered vehicle, one of the most frequent questions auto owners have is "Does warranty cover oil changes?".
 However, most factory warranties or extended auto warranties do not cover the expense of oil changes.